douguet/LEA3D/README.md

  ![example](/images/best-candidate.png)

-The best candidate of the run is the last molecule of the file list.sdf
+The best candidate of the run is shown in the above Figure: it is the last molecule of the file list.sdf

 **2. Use lea3d to generate 3 molecules using a pre-defined combination of legos**